adeere/adeere-web/Lab1/README.md

-# Lab 1 - from GEOB 370 at UBC
+# Lab 1 - from GEOB 472 at UBC

-A interactive map of nightclub spaces in London